indimail/indimail-virtualdomains/.github/README-indimail.md

 Assuming that you have installed, setup and trained spamassassin, you can follow the instructions below to have IndiMail use spamassassin.

 spamassasin has a client spamc which exits 1 when message is spam and exits 0 if the message is ham.
-To use spamassassin, just use the following for SPAMFILTER, SPAMEXITCODE
+To use spamassassin, just use the following for **SPAMFILTER**, **SPAMEXITCODE**.

 ```
 SPAMFILTER="path_to_spamc_program -E-d host -p port -u user"
 SPAMEXITCODE=1
 ```

 (see the documentation on spamc for description of arguments to spamc program).
-You an also use -U socket_path, to use unix domain socket instead of -d host, which uses tcp/ip
+You an also use -U socket\_path, to use unix domain socket instead of -d host, which uses tcp/ip

-Since IndiMail uses [envdir(8)](https://github.com/indimail/indimail-mta/wiki/envdir.8) program to set environment variable, a simple way would be to set SPAMFILTER, SPAMEXITCODE is to do the following
+Since IndiMail uses [envdir(8)](https://github.com/indimail/indimail-mta/wiki/envdir.8) program to set environment variable, a simple way would be to set **SPAMFILTER**, **SPAMEXITCODE** is to do the following

 ```
 $ sudo /bin/bash